fareezulhafiz/VideoGameRental/README.md

 A Game can be rented by multiple Users.
 The Rental table will handle the many-to-many relationship between User and Game.

-This is the Youtube link for the presentaion video: https://youtu.be/tUzYiZDTdk4
+This is the Youtube link for the presentation video: https://youtu.be/tUzYiZDTdk4